 Handle with attention to prevent kinking or bending, particularly with longer 5.0m lengths that must retain a clean architectural edge line.
 Appropriate storage preserves the anodised surface and dimensional stability of the profile.

-A: Yes.
-The trims are ideal for use with tiled balconies.
-They provide a defined edge to screeds and tile systems while managing drainage efficiently, especially when installed with membranes beneath.
+Yes, the trim is designed for tiled balconies.
+It provides a defined edge for screeds and tile systems, managing drainage efficiently, especially when installed with waterproofing membranes beneath.

-A: Internal and external corners are sold separately.
-They are designed to match the linear trim profile and allow seamless changes in direction around balcony perimeters.
+No, internal and external 90° corner pieces are sold separately.
+They are manufactured to match the linear profile, ensuring seamless changes in direction around balcony perimeters.

 |---|---|---|